Clicky

 The Tackle Hunger Campaign.
 Sorting all of the donations coming in the food bank.

 Kwaku and I were on the other side, learning how to pack the hampers that are given out to people.
-There are certain amounts of items that need to go in for each person.
-This particular week was busy as we had just had a large festival that collected for the food bank so there was a large variety of donations – but that’s not always the case!
+Certain items need to go in for each person.
+This particular week was busy, as we had just had a large festival that collected for the food bank, so there was a wide variety of donations—but that’s not always the case!

-The Edmonton Food Bank supports over 20,000 individuals each month- 40% of which are children.
-They also serve the community with over 500,000 meals and snacks each and every month.
-Over the past 16 years the Purolator Tackle Hunger campaign has helped deliver the equivalent of 12 million pounds of food to food banks across Canada.
+The Edmonton Food Bank supports over 20,000 individuals each month, 40% of whom are children.
+They also serve the community with over 500,000 meals and snacks each month.
+Over the past 16 years, the Purolator Tackle Hunger campaign has helped deliver the equivalent of 12 million pounds of food to food banks across Canada.

 packed hampers given out to people

-This year, donating meant you got to have your picture taken with the Grey Cup so Mike and Kade were quick to donate and get theirs before the game – it’s not something you get to do every day!
+This year, donating meant getting your picture taken with the Grey Cup, so Mike and Kade were quick to donate and get theirs before the game—it’s not something you get to do every day!

 picture with the Grey Cup during PTH game

 Now, on to the recipe!
-As part of this campaign it was up to me to chat with Kwaku and brainstorm a recipe highlighting how delicious and healthy plant based meals can be made from food bank staples.
-After chatting with Kwaku about his favorite foods from when he was a kid, Jollof rice was his top choice as his favorite food memory.
+As part of this campaign, it was up to me to chat with Kwaku and brainstorm a recipe highlighting how delicious and healthy plant-based meals can be made from food bank staples.
+After chatting with Kwaku about his favorite foods from childhood, Jollof rice was his top choice as his favorite food memory.
 With his family roots hailing from Ghana, this West African dish is one of his favorites that his mom would make – but there are SO many versions of this rice depending on the region that the dish is made in, each one being authentic to it’s own area.

 close up red checkered tablecloth underneath a bowl of Jollof rice with chickpeas garnish with parsley